carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Etherpads

-We like to work collaboratively and use [Etherpad](http://pad.software-carpentry.org/pad-of-pads) for organising our communicationin differengt Carpentries channels.
+We like to work collaboratively and use [Etherpad](http://pad.software-carpentry.org/pad-of-pads) for organizing our communications with different Carpentries channels.
 Here is a list of etherpads that are relevant for CarpentryCon.

 - *Main CarpentryCon*: http://pad.software-carpentry.org/carpentrycon
 - *Social Activities*: http://pad.software-carpentry.org/social_events